Resources regarding depression

 Hygiene

 Face it, when you or a loved one feels as though everything is hopeless and even feels like they don't deserve basic care....
 Everything and every task including hygiene will feel daunting!
 So here are some tips that have helped me, if you don't feel like showering, you could still do so, sitting under running water will still wash away grime and sitting down can prevent exhaustion.
 If you still don't feel like showering you could use wet wipes to clean your skin and then lotion, oils, or perfume to smell good.
 I personally find brushing my teeth to be hard so using toothpastes with more "fun" and less strong flavors (like kids toothpaste) works wonders.
-You could also just use mouthwash if you really don't feel like brushing your teeth.
-You could also do most of this from the comfort of your room or bed, whatever feels safe to you. <3
+If you dislike the feeling of brushing your teeth then there's teeth wipes!
+Wipes made with the same cleaning chemicals as toothpaste, just without the feeling of gross saliva and toothpaste in your mouth x_X.
+You could also just use mouthwash if you really don't feel like doing any of this.
+If you find being in the bathroom gross when you do oral hygiene, just do this in your room or even kitchen <3

 If your more inclined to remember graphics or images then here a few to save to your device